 In or close to the vineyards:

-[Note: the Auberge is closed at the moment (February 2017) for a 5-week total makeover.
-Looking forward to the réouverture some time mid-March.]
+[Note: the Auberge has just reopened after a 5-week closure for a total makeover.
+WATCH THIS SPACE!]
 They wear their 40+ years of triple stardom lightly at this fabled inn beside the river Ill.
 A word of warning: this is not a fireworky, Heston Blumental/Ferran Adria/Roca brothers kind of a 3-star place.
 What you get is beautifully executed, fairly conservative cooking done in a gorgeous setting with exemplary service – the kind of place where, when you get up to go to the bathroom during the meal, you come back to find a brand-new napkin folded at your place.
 The dining room overlooking the gardens and the river is so beautiful it’s worth coming here for lunch rather than dinner, so you can see the lawns sweeping down to the river Ill, lined with weeping willows.
 The price of the lunch menu (around 100 euros when I last looked) is great value for money.

 L’Atelier du Peintre, 1 rue Schongauer, Colmar, Tel.
 03 89 29 51 57